 As the cornea is highly elastic and always returns to its original shape, retainer lenses will need to be worn four to six nights per week to stabilise the new corneal shape when maximum results have been achieved.
 It is just the little cells (epithelium) on the basement (Bowmans) membrane that are remodeled to induce the refractive power change.

 Fees for Ortho-K

-The total fee is $1650.
-This fee is not rebateable from Medicare.
+The fee for ortho-k is dependent on the complexity of the prescription.
+A full price guide will be available once this is established.
 Your private health fund where applicable will allocate funds for the contact lenses involved in this procedure and a lifestyle bonus may also be applied if available.
 A full fee disclosure is available at time of consultation and we ALWAYS perform an initial evaluation and consultation for determination of suitability.
 We are happy to accept a referral from your optometrist or ophthalmologist and will give them a comprehensive report when required.

 During the Ortho-K program, each trial lens must be returned at the end of its intended period of use.
 Lenses not returned or lost or broken will be charged separately.
 Some lens costs may be claimable from your private health fund.
 Once the Ortho-K program is complete, you will need to purchase a pair of retainer lenses which is a part of the full fee above.
 The ongoing costs associated with these lenses are usually much less than for conventional contact lens wear.
 The lenses will last between 2 and 5 years depending on how they are looked after, if they maintain their shape, and the ocular prescription does not change.